-- 2 Avoid frames wherever possible. - 3 Don't change the location of your navigation elements.
+- Avoid frames wherever possible.
+2 - Don't change the location of your 3 navigation elements.

 Note that avoid is followed by the -ing form.
-For example:

-4 Avoid using frames.
+To make advice more persuasive, you can For example: 4 Avoid using frames.
+It's a good idea to visit a few larger sites effective site map [reason].